eclipse-hono/hono/site/content/user-guide/http-adapter.md

 * Request Headers:
   * (required) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
   * (required) `Content-Type`: The type of payload contained in the body.
+  * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Status Codes: